forbesjon2/QS2017/README.md

 # QS2017
 Quantopian project that I worked on in the summer of 2017.
 I successfully ran it for a few weeks but in september of 2017 Q ended live trading support.
+This was my first project so the code is a mess & it's not meant for live trading

 ## How to run your own backtests using this algorithm in quantopian.